-Comporta, Portugal is located at the base of the Troia peninsula in the municipality of Alcacer do Sal in the district of Setubal and is one of the most privileged beach area settings within Portugal.
+Comporta Portugal, is located at the base of the Troia peninsula in the municipality of Alcacer do Sal, in the district of Setubal, in Portugal.

 Comporta, Alcacer do Sal, Setubal

-Due to this glorious and privileged location many of the wealthier Portuguese as well as foreign nationals purchased property with many of them choosing some of the spectacular larger Quinta type properties.
+Due to the stunning location of Comporta Portugal, amongst other things, many of the wealthier Portuguese as well as foreign nationals have purchased property with many choosing some of the spectacular larger Quinta type properties.

 There are a variety of activities to pursue including horse riding, fishing, hunting, sailing, diving, cycling, golf and birding with each season offering something new.

-A shopping community in Comporta, Carrasqueira and Carvalhal for ladies and gent’s apparel and accessories including news agents, banks, pharmacies, supermarkets, hardware stores, furniture, decoration and more.
+Shopping in Comporta, Carrasqueira and Carvalhal.
+Ladies and gent’s apparel and accessories, news agent, bank, pharmacies, supermarkets, furniture, decoration and more.

-The restaurants in Comporta offer some of the best gastronomy throughout Alentejo and you will be delighted and pleasantly surprised with the variety and quality of fish, shellfish and meat dishes available.
-All of the restaurants are good, however some of them are exceptional.
+Restaurants in Comporta offer some of the best fish and rice dishes, found anywhere in the world.
+All of the restaurants are good, however some of them are exceptional!

 Carrasqueira, Alcacer do Sal, Setubal.

 Due to the recent developments along the Troia Peninsula coastline associated with tourism many of the younger villagers have given up their parents professions and have taken to working within the tourist sector.
-This has meant a rise in disposable income which is reflected in the small amount of new construction that Carrasqueira is now seeing and the rise in property prices.
+This has led to a rise in disposable income which is reflected in the small amount of new construction that Carrasqueira is seeing along with the rise in property values.
+(2022).

 Many of the properties that are for sale in Carrasqueira are still located on land owned by HdC, and can only be bought with their permission.
 A small rental fee is paid to HdC each year for the land that the property occupies and in many instances it is possible to lease even more land for private use.